UglyWillDuckling/diamond-mine/Emerald/emerald/Make Tutorial/make_2.md

 target.
 A target often depends on several files. []{#IDX16}

 A [command]{.dfn} is an action that `make` carries out.
+A rule may have more than one command, each on its own line.

+> [!warning] Please note
-A rule may have more than one command, each on its own line. **Please note:** you need to put a tab character at the beginning of every command line!
-This is an obscurity that catches the unwary.
+> you need to put a **tab** character at the beginning of every command line!
+This is
+> an obscurity that catches the unwary.

 Usually a command is in a rule with dependencies and serves to create a target file if any of the dependencies change.
 However, the rule that